About

 • Amber Attalla (she/her), Director — aattalla@aletalaw.com

 No. Aleta Law specializes in investigating misconduct at educational institutions.
 They have extensive experience conducting trauma-informed and equitable investigations.
-Aleta Law has been retained by Miss Hall’s to conduct an external, neutral investigation.
+Aleta Law has been retained by Miss Hall’s to conduct an external, neutral investigation and will remain a resource for the future.
 Every report made to Aleta Law will be taken seriously, investigated thoroughly, and treated with the utmost sensitivity.

-Aleta Law’s trained, trauma-informed investigators will also examine what faculty and administrators may have known about any alleged improper conduct and how they responded.
+Aleta Law’s trained, trauma-informed investigators also examine what faculty and administrators knew about any alleged improper conduct and how they responded.

 We want to thank the many alums, family members, and friends of the School who have reached out to us.
 For your candor, your expressions of support, and, most especially, for your care and concern for one another, we are enormously grateful.